jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 * Who is a well-rounded person with a balanced life
 * Strong sense of what it means to be a woman, internally and externally

 This is what a high-quality woman looks like, but these traits are impossible to see with the naked eye.
-Dating coaches rarely discuss them and their importance to high-value men and high-value dating.&nbsp; The truth is this:
+Dating coaches rarely discuss them and their importance to high-value men and high-value dating.
+The truth is this:

 It doesn't matter if you have a bunch of standards.
 If you want to date a quality, high-value man, you need to be a quality, high-value woman.
 There is no way around that if you want to be valued for anything more than the sexual desire you can make a man feel.